Mass Rapid Transit (Singapore): Performance

 The MRT system did not experience any major performance issues during its first quarter-century of operations.
 However, there were occasional disruptions around the period from 2011 to 2018, the cause of which was often attributed to the system aging coupled with increased ridership due to population growth.

 Beginning with the train disruptions in 2011, this incident led to a committee of inquiry which uncovered serious shortcomings in SMRT's maintenance regime.
-For the December 2011 disruptions, the Land Transport Authority imposed a maximum punishment of S$2 million on SMRT (approximately US$1.526 million) for the two train disruptions along the North–South Line on 15 and 17 December 2011.
+For the December 2011 disruptions, the Land Transport Authority imposed a maximum penalty of S$2 million on SMRT (approximately US$1.526 million) for the two train disruptions along the North–South Line on 15 and 17 December 2011.
 A Committee of Inquiry discovered shortcomings in the maintenance regime and checks, prompting then-CEO Saw Phaik Hwa to resign.

-A much larger power-related incident than the December 2011 event occurred on 7 July 2015, when train services on both the North–South and East–West lines were shut down in both directions following a major power trip.
+A much larger power-related incident than the December 2011 event occurred on 7 July 2015, when train services on both the North–South and East–West Lines were shut down in both directions following a major power trip.
 The disruption lasted for more than 3 hours, affecting 413,000 commuters.
 This was considered the worst disruption to the MRT network since it first began operations in 1987 – surpassing the December 2011 event.
 Independent experts from Sweden and Japan were hired to conduct investigation into the cause of the disruption.
 The cause was identified as damage to a third rail insulator due to a water leak at Tanjong Pagar station.
 Consequently, a program was implemented to replace insulators liable to similar failure.
 For the July 2015 disruption, LTA imposed a higher penalty of S$5.4 million on SMRT.